tabreturn/tabreturn.github.io/_posts/2019-02-05-processing.py_in_ten_lessons--06-_tiny_blocks_of_colour.md

 ## Colour Channels

-Each pixel is mixed using three primary colours: red, green, and blue.
-Another way to think of this is three monochrome images (or *channels*) combined together.
+Each pixel on your screen is mixed using three primary colours: red, green, and blue.
+Another way to think of this is three monochrome images (or *channels*) that control the levels of each primary, combined into one image.

 <figure>
   <img src="{{ site.url }}/img/pitl06/colour-channels-channels.png" class="fullwidth" />
   <figcaption>Auguste Macke's Modefenster separated into red, green, and blue channels.</figcaption>
 </figure>

+Notice how the whiter areas of *Modefenster*, such as the foreground woman's face, appear solid for every channel.
+Recall that, to produce white, the red, green, and blue channels must combine at full intensity.

 Sometimes it is preferable to work with four channels.
 For instance, you may need an alpha channel for transparency.
 Another scenario is print design.
 Colour printers use a four-colour *CMYK* model: <span style="color:#0EE">cyan</span>, <span style="color:magenta">magenta</span>, <span style="color:#EE0">yellow</span>, and **black**.
 If you have ever replaced ink cartridges in your printer, you have probably noticed this.
-For this reason, desktop publishing formats can denote colours using 32-bit values.
-For instance, a blue mixed with 100% cyan and 50% magenta is:
+For CMYK, desktop publishing file formats can handle 32-bit colour values.
+For instance, a blue mixed with 100% cyan and 50% appears as:

+<div style="background-color:#0067A4; display:inline-block; width:80px; height:2.5em; margin-bottom:1em"></div>

+In hexadecimal notation, it is:

 <code><span style="color:#0EE">FF</span><span style="color:magenta">80</span><span style="color:#EE0">00</span><span style="color:black">00</span></code>

 <figure>
   <img src="{{ site.url }}/img/pitl06/colour-channels-cmyk.png" class="fullwidth" />
   <figcaption>
-  Mixing colour CMYK using Krita.
-Note the Channels panel to the lower-right; whiter areas indicate more ink.
+  Mixing CMYK colours using <a href="https://krita.org">Krita</a>.
 The painting is Hokusai's <a href="https://commons.wikimedia.org/wiki/File:Tsunami_by_hokusai_19th_century.jpg">The Great Wave off Kanagawa</a>.
   </figcaption>
 </figure>

-Note Krita's *Channels* panel to the lower-right.
-Whiter areas indicate higher values for the respective channel.
-For instance, the Cyan channel's intense areas of white correspond to the blue areas in the wave.
-The Magenta channel appears like a duller copy of the Cyan channel, i.e the blue is largely a mix of about 100% cyan and 50% magenta.
-By manipulating colour channels you can manipulate the overall hue, saturation, and lightness.
-If you are familiar with software like GIMP or Photoshop, you will be familiar with such operations.
+Observe Krita's *Channels* panel to the lower-right; whiter areas indicate higher values for the respective channel.
+For instance, the Cyan channel's bright regions correspond to the blue areas in the wave.
+The Magenta channel appears like a duller copy of the Cyan channel; the predominant blue is mostly a mix of around 100% cyan and 50% magenta.
+By manipulating colour channels, you can control the overall hue, saturation, and lightness.
+If you are familiar with software like GIMP or Photoshop, or perhaps more basic image editing software, you have likely performed such operations before.

 <figure>
   <img src="{{ site.url }}/img/pitl06/colour-channels-gimp.png" class="fullwidth" />
   <figcaption>GIMP's Hue-Saturation tool.
-In this instance, the saturation has been reduced to -85.
-GIMP's Channels panel (to the lower right) separate the image values into Red, Green, Blue, and Alpha.</figcaption>
+In this instance, the saturation has been reduced to <code>-85</code>.
+GIMP's Channels panel (to the lower right) separates the image into its Red, Green, Blue, and Alpha channels.</figcaption>
 </figure>

 Processing has various functions for manipulating colour channels.
-Experimenting with these is a great to peak into the inner workings of applications like Photoshop.
+Experimenting with these reveals the inner workings of applications like Photoshop.

 ### RGB Channels